Zillie Falls is low-key one of the best waterfalls in Australia!

-It will lead you to the lookout area, providing you with an epic view from the top of the waterfall.
+It will lead you to the lookout area, providing an epic view from the top of the waterfall.

-When wet, this pathway can be pretty muddy and quite slippy.
-So if it’s been raining, I would suggest taking your boots… especially if you plan on trying to get to the base of the waterfall.
+When wet, this pathway can be pretty muddy and quite slippy, so if it’s been raining, I would suggest taking your boots… especially if you plan on trying to get to the base of the waterfall.

 ZILLIE FALLS TRAIL

 This isn’t an official QLD Parks Track as there seem to be no signposting or ribbons in the trees and it’s pretty hard to spot.

-If you’re wanting to escape the crowds and view Zillie Falls from a different perspective, I would definitely head down here.
+If you’re wanting to escape the crowds and view the falls from a different perspective, I would definitely head down here.